 Existing customers are your best friends.
 They’re the people who have seen your digital marketing strategy and purchased because of it.
 Think of them when developing new small business marketing ideas.

-Shopify apps like Hulk NPS Post Purchase Survey enable sending customer satisfaction surveys to anyone who purchases through your online store.
+Shopify apps like Hulk NPS Post Purchase Survey send customer satisfaction surveys to anyone who purchases through your online store.
 Ask what they liked about your product, how they discovered you, and what triggered them to buy.
-Then, use those insights to fill your social media profiles, landing pages, and product descriptions with customer testimonials.

 Package Free, for example, posts a highlight reel of customer reviews on its product pages, reassuring potential buyers and undoubtedly improving the ecommerce site’s conversion rate: